genomaths/genomaths.github.io/ScientificReports_10(1)_2020/README.txt

 and Expressed Genes for Biomarker Identification in Leukemia.”
 Scientific Reports 10, no. 1 (2020) https://doi.org/10.1038/s41598-020-58123-2.

-The Integrated Genome Browser (IGB, https://bioviz.org) was used visualization for genome-scale data reported in Fig. 7 and 8 The genomic coordinates correspond to the following human genome reference from 2009, as detailed below:
+The Integrated Genome Browser (IGB, https://bioviz.org) was used for the visualizations given in Fig. 7 and 8.
+The genomic coordinates correspond to the following human genome reference from 2009, as detailed below:

 H_sapiens_Feb_2009